raquo/Laminar/website/docs/documentation.md

 )
 ```

-This is complicated an inefficient.
+This is inefficient.
 You are creating a new `span` element (a real one, we don't do virtual elements in Laminar) every time `userStream` emits, and replacing the previous element you created with it.

-As you see from the code, the div tag always stays the same, so just keep it static, and update its innards instead:
+As you see from the code, the `span` tag always stays the same, so just keep it static, and update its innards instead:

 ```scala
 div(